WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/Group_Retrospective.md

 ## What could have been better in the group...
 * It was tough finding meeting times that worked for everyone due to class/work schedules everyone had.
 * Segregation of work amongst the members was not optimal.
-The work could have divided more efficiently.
+The work could have been divided more efficiently.
 * We should have had more strict deadlines for ourselves.

 ## What went well in the class...